Drag Me to Hell: Plot

 In 1969 Pasadena, a Hispanic couple seek help from young medium Shaun San Dena, claiming their son Juan is hearing evil voices after having stolen a silver necklace from a Romani woman's wagon, despite his attempts to return it.
 San Dena prepares a séance, but an unseen force attacks them and drags Juan to Hell.
 San Dena vows to fight the demon again one day.

 Forty years later, in present-day Los Angeles, bank loan officer Christine Brown vies for a promotion to assistant branch manager with her co-worker, Stu Rubin.
 Her boss, Jim Jacks, advises her to demonstrate tough decision-making.
 When Sylvia Ganush, an elderly and disheveled Romani woman, asks for a third extension on her mortgage due to economic problems resulting from an illness, Christine, against her better judgement, denies her request, and Sylvia desperately begs not to have her house repossessed.
 As security guards escort her out, she accuses Christine of publicly shaming her.
 Later, in the parking garage, Sylvia attacks her as she is leaving.
 After a struggle, Sylvia rips a button from Christine's coat and places a curse on it.
 After she returns it, she warns that Christine will soon come begging to her.

 Christine and her boyfriend Clay Dalton, a college professor, visit fortune teller Rham Jas, who explains that a dark spirit has latched onto her.
-At home, the entity tortures Christine, and at work, she suffers a violent nosebleed while hallucinating about Sylvia.
-As she leaves, Stu covertly confiscates a file from her desk.
+At home, the entity tortures Christine; at work, she suffers a violent nosebleed while hallucinating about Sylvia.
+As she leaves, Stu covertly takes a file from her desk.
 Christine visits Sylvia's granddaughter Ilenka, intending to apologize to Sylvia, but Ilenka reveals Sylvia has recently died.
 She inadvertently embarrasses the attendees at her funeral, and Ilenka warns her that she deserves her eventual fate.
-Jas explains to Christine that she has been inflicted with the curse of the Lamia or "Black Goat"; an ancient and powerful demon that torments its victims for three days before literally dragging them to Hell.
+Jas explains to Christine that she has been inflicted with the curse of the Lamia or "Black Goat", an ancient and powerful demon that torments its victims for three days before literally dragging them to Hell.
 Following his suggestion of an appeasatory sacrifice, Christine reluctantly kills her pet kitten before meeting Clay's wealthy parents Trudy and Leonard at their house for dinner, during which grotesque hallucinations torment her further.